Reactive silicon dioxide

 fix myqeq all qeq/reaxff 1 0.0 10.0 1.0e-6 reaxff maxiter 400

-The pair_coeff uses the reaxCHOFe.ff file which is assumed to be saved within RelaxSilica/.
-For consistency, the atoms of type 1 are set as silicon (Si), and the atoms of type 2 as oxygen (O).
+The pair_coeff uses the reaxCHOFe.ff file, which must be downloaded and saved within RelaxSilica/.
+For consistency with the masses and the silica.data file, the atoms of type 1 are set as silicon (Si), and the atoms of type 2 as oxygen (O).

 Note